 As with any form of marketing—social media, blogging, physician visits, or community outreach—consistency is key.
 We live in an era of information overload, and if your clinic is not consistently delivering subtle reminders about your services, people can quickly forget about you.

 Wilson recommends creating a set schedule for email sends.
-There’s no hard-and-fast rule for how frequently you should email your marketing list, but it’s important to stay consistent.
-Some practices send weekly e-blasts; others, like Catalyst, opt for fewer mailings—they send emails monthly—that are densely packed with helpful content.
+There’s no hard-and-fast rule for how frequently you should engage with your email list, but it’s important to stay consistent.
+Some practices send weekly e-blasts; others, like Catalyst, opt for fewer mailings—they send emails monthly that are densely packed with helpful content.

 One of the golden rules for any business owner or marketer is to “know thy audience”—and that rule certainly applies to physical therapy practices.